vb-consulting/RazorSvelte/README.md

 ### Is page routing done on the client or the server?

 Page routing is still handled on the server by the ASP.NET Web Server.
-That means that this project is not a Single-Page Application (SPA).
+That means that this project is not a Single-Page Application (SPA), although the entire markup is contained in the Svelte output which means it is cached on the client in a SPA manner.

-However, if you want - you can use any client router inside your page(s).

-For example, a [svelte navigator](https://svelte.dev/repl/451fd183e0d3403cb7800101f7d799fb?version=3.41.0) or any other Svelte client router from the Svelte ecosystem.

-It doesn't have to be Svelte, you can use any other JavaScript/TypeScript client router from the NPM, for example [universal router](https://www.npmjs.com/package/universal-router).
+However, one of the server routes `/spa` is an example of the SPA application.
+This page uses `svelte-spa-router` and shows various SPA views with the hashtag routes.

 ### Can I send data from my Razor Page to the Svelte omponent?